mihaialdoiu/my-linktree/README.md

 # My LinkTree website

-This is the main page of my website, made with Hugo with the Lynx theme.
+This is the main page of my website, made with [Hugo](https://github.com/gohugoio/hugo) and the [Lynx] (https://github.com/jpanther/lynx) theme.